sicotteh/CAVA/README.md

 Society (HGVS) guidelines, optimised for automated clinical variant annotation of NGS data.

-CAVA has been extensively tested on exome data and is being used in the Mainstreaming Cancer Genetics (MCG) programme which applies NGS to increase the availability and affordability of clinical testing of cancer predisposition genes.

-*UPDATE* CAVA is no longer being supported by the Rahman Team.
-This fork is used by the Mayo Clinic to annotate our research and clinical samples.
+Since 2017, CAVA has been maintained by a group of bioinformaticians involved in both research and clinical genomics, adding several key functionalities, enhancements, and general support along the way.

 2 PUBLICATION
 -------------